Learning Filters in Feedback Delay Networks from Noisy Room Impulse Responses: METHOD

 \subsection{Explorative Analysis}

-Before running the gradient-descent optimization, we verify that the FDN constructed with the target filters $\mat{\Gamma}(z)$ produces a distinct minimum in the loss function.
-To assess this before computing the loss profile, we visualize the pairwise distances in both the STFT and EDC domains, between the target $h(t)$ and the IR of the learnable FDN, $\hat{h}(t; \theta^*_{\Gamma})$.
-We generate the target late reverberation $h(t)$ using an FDN of size $N=32$.
-Both FDNs are initialized with random $\mat{U}$, $\mat{c}=\mat{1}$, and $|\mat{b}|=\mat{1}$ such that entries of $\mat{b}$ have alternate signs.
+Before running the gradient-descent optimization, we evaluate the FDN constructed with the target filters $\mat{\Gamma}(z)$ to ensure that the chosen loss function is likely to exhibit a meaningful minimum.
+To assess this before computing the loss profile, we visualize the pairwise distances in both the STFT and EDC domains, computed over time-frequency bins and time bins, respectively, between the target $h(t)$ and the IR of the learnable FDN, $\hat{h}(t; \theta^*_{\Gamma})$.
+We generate the target late reverberation $h(t)$ using an FDN of size $N=32$, while $\hat{h}$ is generated using an FDN of size $N=6$.
+The attenuation filter follows the design in Fig.~\ref{fig:prop_shelving}.
+Both FDNs are initialized with random orthogonal $\mat{U}$, $\mat{c}=\mat{1}$, and $|\mat{b}|=\mat{1}$ such that entries of $\mat{b}$ have alternate signs.
 To highlight the effect of background noise, we add white Gaussian noise $w(t)$ to $h(t)$ at an SNR of 70\,dB.

-Fig.~\ref{fig:stft_plots} illustrates the STFT, with a window size of 512 samples, of (a) $h(t)$, and (b) $\hat{h}(t; \theta^*_{\Gamma})$, along with the distance measures used in Eq.~\eqref{eq:yamamoto_mss}:
+Fig.~\ref{fig:stft_plots} illustrates the STFT, computed with a window size of 2048 samples and hop size of 512 samples, of (a) $h(t)$ and (b) $\hat{h}(t; \theta^*_{\Gamma})$, along with the distance measures used in Eq.~\eqref{eq:yamamoto_mss}:

 The background noise is clearly captured in Fig.~\ref{fig:stft_plots}~(a), where the decay is interrupted by a homogenous noise floor at approximately -100~dB.
-The response in Fig.~\ref{fig:stft_plots}~(b) shows some light resonances, compared to~(a), due to a lower number of modes and thus a sparser spectrum.
-The $\mathcal{J}_{\text{1}}$ metric highlights a distinct difference in the first windows, due to the slow echo buildup in FDNs, and significantly penalizes differences in the background noise, as seen in Fig.~\ref{fig:stft_plots}~(c).
+The response in Fig.~\ref{fig:stft_plots}~(b) shows light resonances due to a lower number of modes and thus a sparser spectrum compared to~(a).
+The $\mathcal{J}_{\text{1}}$ metric significantly penalizes differences in the background noise, as seen in Fig.~\ref{fig:stft_plots}~(c).
 This feature can introduce instabilities during training, particularly when the noise is not incorporated into the reverb model.
 In contrast, the error in $\mathcal{J}_{\text{2}}$, shown in Fig.~\ref{fig:stft_plots}~(d), is not affected by the background noise, and shows errors only until the echo density saturates.